MayorScript/MayorScript/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=mayorscript)

-I'm **Joseph Ayobami** – a passionate Software Engineer, Technical Leader, and Tech Entrepreneur with over a decade of experience in building innovative solutions.
-As a technical startup founder of [Techsity](https://techsity.io), I thrive on building cutting-edge applications, mentoring future tech leaders, and pushing the boundaries of digital transformation.
+I'm **Joseph Ayobami** – a passionate Software Engineer, Technical Leader, and Tech Entrepreneur with over a decade of experience in building innovative solutions, I thrive on building cutting-edge applications, mentoring future tech leaders, and pushing the boundaries of digital transformation.

 ---